 Roxanne Case, Grant Manager

-As the Land Bank Grant Manager, Roxanne is responsible for rehab administration on for-sale properties, and demolitions within the county when a property is too far gone for saving.
+As the Land Bank Grant Manager, Roxanne manages the Land Bank's contracts with both the funding agencies and contractors involved demolitions, rehabs, and new construction projects.
 She believes the Land Bank’s work is important because, “It brings neighborhoods back to life -- eliminating blight and remodeling for sale properties gives momentum to neighborhoods and moves the county forward.”

 Roxanne enjoys working with demolition properties and finds the responsibility of turning around a blighted structure into green space rewarding.
 “It’s always a happy day when we can improve the safety of our neighborhoods,” she says.